-Founded in 2006 with donations received from the medical community of North Queensland in recognition of Professor Richard Hays, Foundation Dean, School of Medicine.
+The Richard Hays Bursary was founded in 2006 and is supported by the medical community of North Queensland and the College of Medicine and Dentistry in recognition of Professor Richard Hays, Foundation Dean of the College of Medicine.
 The bursary will be maintained with annual donations from the College of Medicine & Dentistry.

-If you are a successful applicant of this scholarship you will receive $2,500 to be used as funding to attend an approved medical conference or such amount as the Selection Committee determine from time to time.
+If you are a successful applicant of this bursary you will receive up to $2,500 to be used as funding to attend an approved medical conference.

 Your application is checked for completeness and eligibility, and you will receive an email confirmation it has been received.
 After the closing date it will be individually assessed and put forward to a selection committee who will rank your application against others who have applied.
 Applicants may be required to attend an interview as part of the selection process.

-The value of the scholarship shall be $2,500 (which shall be used as funding to attend an approved medical conference) or such amount as the Selection Committee determine from time to time.
+The value of the scholarship shall be $2,500 (or such amount as the Selection Committee determine from time to time) which shall be used as funding to attend an approved medical conference.

 The successful applicant will be required to provide a written and verbal report on the conference on their return.